spacelift-io/user-documentation/docs/concepts/run/README.md

 - It's waiting for dependant stacks to finish
 - It's waiting for external dependencies to finish

 Queued is a _passive state_ meaning no operations are performed while a run is in this state.
-The user can also cancel the run while it's still queued, transitioning it to the terminal [Canceled](#canceled) state.
+The user can also discard the run while it's still queued, transitioning it to the terminal [Discarded](#discarded) state.

 ### Ready